Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-As we will discuss in more details in Sec.~\ref{sec:spectFunctionNorm}-\ref{sec:occupation}, within the normal phase, two well separated crossover scales exist which signal a qualitative change in the spectral and distribution properties of the system.
-Above a drive threshold $r_{\rm ndos}<r_{\rm c}$ the system develops a negative density of states (NDOS) at positive frequencies, a genuine non-equilibrium effect which we show leads to energy emission in response to a weak coherent drive.
-Upon further increasing the drive above $r_{\rm ndos}<r_{\rm inv}<r_{\rm c}$ the steady-state reduced density matrix shows population inversion, namely higher energy states become more occupied than lower energy ones.
-These two effects highlight the nonequilibrium nature of the stationary normal phase and strongly affect the instability toward $U(1)$ symmetry breaking at higher drives and the shape of the phase diagram at finite connectivity.
+As we will discuss in more details in Sec.~\ref{sec:spectFunctionNorm}-\ref{sec:occupation}, the normal phase of our model come with unique nonequilibrium properties, inherited from the local many-body physics of the single site problem~\cite{scarlatellaClerkSchiro2018}.
+Above a pump threshold $r_{\rm ndos}$ the system develops a negative density of states (NDOS) at positive frequencies, a signature of incipient gain, i.e. energy emission in response to a weak coherent drive.
+Upon further increasing the pump to loss ratio above $r_{\rm inv}>r_{\rm ndos}$ the steady-state reduced density matrix shows population inversion, namely higher energy states become more occupied than lower energy ones.
+Within Gutzwiller mean-field theory, which describes the normal phase as a product state of single sites, those scales are independent from the hopping $J$.
+DMFT instead shows that fluctuations due to finite connectivity reshape completely the spectral and distribution properties of the normal phase, leading in particular to a suppression of NDoS and population inversion.
+This arises from hopping-induced losses, a hallmark of the interplay between coherent and dissipative dynamics in our model, which are the key physics captured by DMFT through the non-Markovian bath.

-In Sec.~\ref{sec:occupation} we study the Open-DMFT predictions for the local steady-state populations.
-Open-DMFT includes hopping processes which are completely missed by mean-field theory.
-These are particularly interesting in open quantum systems, where they not only introduce coherent effects, but also open new dissipative channels: for example a particle can hop onto a neighbor site and get lost.
-Indeed, we show that these processes manifest in an overall reduction of steady-state on-site occupation and in a reduction of population inversion with increasing hopping.